MOZAMBIQUE

 - Prescription Medication – read the common side effects of your malaria medication

-- A basic first aid kit – plasters, antiseptic wipes, general medication etc.
+- A basic first aid kit – plasters, antiseptic wipes, antihistamines, ibuprofen, paracetamol, general medication etc.

-We request that all our volunteers please bring out at least 5kg of donations each – this can include stationary for the local school (books, pens, paper, rulers etc.), useful items for the local fishermen (old clothes, sunglasses, and sunhats), old unlocked phones and old cameras (with chargers) or any useful scientific equipment (measuring tapes, clipboards etc.).
-Please see our wishlist for more ideas.
+We request that all our participants please bring out at least 5kg of donations each – this can include stationary for the local school (books, pens, paper, rulers etc.), useful items for the swim project (swim costumes, goggles, hats), menstrual products for our gender equity program (tampons, reusable pads and cups), unlocked phones (iphone 7 or newer), laptops (that can process gopro footage at speed) or any useful scientific equipment (measuring tapes, clipboards etc.).
+Please see our Amazon Wishlist for more ideas.

 SUBSCRIBE TO OUR NEWSLETTER